Keto Pecan Praline Bark

 Instructions

-• Toast the pecans in the oven on a baking sheet @ 350F for 7 minutes, while you make the praline.
+• Toast the pecans in the oven on a baking sheet @ 350°F for 7 minutes, while you make the praline.
+Chop the pecans in roughly small pieces, then set aside.

 • Melt the butter over medium heat in a saucepan.
 Add in the swerve granular, swerve brown and heavy cream, stir to dissolve.

 • Allow to cool at room temperature for a few minutes.
-Melt the chocolate in the microwave for 15 seconds.
-Stir in the coconut oil and drizzle it over the top of the bark.
+Melt the chocolate and coconut oil in the microwave for 15 seconds.
+Stir until melted, then drizzle it over the top of the bark.
 Chill in the fridge until fully set, then break apart in random pieces.
-Store leftovers in the fridge.
+Store leftovers in the fridge for 5-7 days.

 *Make sure to scroll up and read the post for substitutions, additions and helpful tips for making this recipe.